qyouurcs/HCI_VISTA/README.md

 What Is It?:
 ==================================

-Have you ever been in this kind of situations, where you see something you want to purchase but have no idea what exact key words to put into a search engine, or you only know the brand name and there are so many items you can find under that brand that you are not able to find the exact item you want?
+Have you ever been in this kind of situations, where you see items you want to purchase but have no clue what exact words you should use to put into a search engine, or you know imcomplete information such as the brand name, but there are so many items you can find under that brand that you are still not able to find your exact item?

 Well, Vista comes to the rescue!